Fortressbeast/AConLinux/README.md

 # AConLinux
 As always a big thanks to the groups that are working to keep our favorite game alive.

 **NEW VERSION COMING SOON(ISH).
 Decided that it will be easier for everyone if I swith to a Lutris script.
 No ETA on decal ect, but AC install works.**
+20200620: Passed my exam, so I have time to start working on this again.
+Hoping to have something soon.

 Script to install Asheron's Call, Decal*, Virindi bundle*, and Thwargle* using Lutris (*WIP).
 This was written and tested on Ubuntu 19.10, but should work on on others(maybe?).
 Still new to linux, and scripting so there may be a lot of issues, but there seems to be a need and I want to learn.